ibrahimdenizz/aws-playground/api-gateway-lambda/README.md

 # AWS API Gateway to Lambda

-This repo is study code of AWS API Gateway to Lambda Tutorial in Python | Build a REST API course from Be A Better Dev
+This project is study code of AWS API Gateway to Lambda Tutorial in Python | Build a REST API course from Be A Better Dev

 Course link: https://www.youtube.com/watch?v=uFsaiEhr1zs